-Explores the development of African American music from its roots in Africa to modern-day hip-hop; based on the AAMI’s 2014-2015 temporary exhibit.
+Explores the development of African American music from its roots in Africa to modern-day hip-hop.
+This exhibit is based on the AAMI’s 2014-2015 temporary exhibit.

 Products of a Creative Mind

 Get to know African American inventors and innovators who have impacted the ways we eat, move, live, and stay healthy.
-This exhibit, which is based on the AAMI’s 2015-2016 temporary exhibit, will be available starting February 2017.
+This exhibit is based on the AAMI’s 2015-2016 temporary exhibit.

 How Do Traveling Exhibits Work?